nkaira/ToDoList-React_func_components-redux-TS/README.md

 # React To Do List v2.1.
 Welcome to my web app.
 That's my fourth work.
-Project was written using functional components.
+Project was written by using functional components.
-In this project localStorage used as an emulation of requests to the server. env variables were loaded for educational purposes and do not contain any confidential data.
+In this project localStorage was used as an emulation of requests to the server. env variables were loaded for educational purposes and do not contain any confidential data.

 ## Installation